colinferguson81100/CapstoneProjectTemplate/README.md

-## Investment Policy Statement Generator
+## InvestAway

 ## **Summary**

-An Investment Policy Statement (IPS) is a document that describes an investor’s desired investment approach and any specific rules that an investment manager must follow when managing the investor’s portfolio.
-This project will include research into the variables necessary to create an IPS and the development of a service that collects and stores the required information from the investor and generates a pdf version of the IPS for signature.
+An *Investment Policy Statement (IPS)* is a document that describes an investor’s desired investment approach and any specific rules that an investment manager must follow.
+InvestAway is a tool to automate the creation of an Investment Policy Statement, and make the process streamlined.

 ## **Team Members**